prabingupta/prabingupta/README.md

 ### 📫 Let's Connect

-I'm always open to collaborating on AI, full-stack, or open-source projects — feel free to reach out.
+I'm always open to collaborating on AI, full-stack, or open-source projects  feel free to reach out.

-**Thanks for visiting my profile — let's build something great together!**
+**Thanks for visiting my profile and let's build something great together!**

 </div>